IGME-202-2231/Shoot-Em-Up/README.md

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: Top-Down
--   Camera Movement: _How does the camera move in your game? (if at all)_
+-   Camera Movement: The camera remains static
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
+-   Player Health: I will implement a health bar
--   End Condition: _How does a game/round/level end?_
+-   End Condition: Game will be survival/round based
--   Scoring: _How does the player earn points in your game?_
+-   Scoring: Score is based on kills, kill count will be displayed next to health bar UI

 ### Game Description

-_A brief explanation of your game.
-Inculde what is the objective for the player.
-Think about what would go on the back of a game box._
+Survive wave after wave fending off hordes of enemies and projectiles!

 ### Controls